Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we propose \textbf{Visual Table} --- a new form of visual representation presented in structured text, consisting of scene descriptions, object categories, object attributes, and object knowledge at the instance level.
-By leveraging GPT4V to create annotations, we learn a generator that is scalable and can generate high-quality visual tables for input images.
-According to extensive experiments on MLLMs benchmarks, the resulting visual tables demonstrate consistent improvements across diverse benchmarks over the SOTA models when used as additional visual representations, and exhibit strong performance when used as standalone visual representations.
-We believe our study has showcased Visual Tables as resilient and generalizable visual representations, laying the groundwork for future research concerning visual understanding and reasoning.
+In this paper, we propose \textbf{Visual Table} --- a new visual representation presented in structured text.
+Using the collected dataset with visual table annotations, we learn a generator to produce high-quality visual tables for arbitrary input images.
+Beyond visual embeddings, visual tables support interpretability to humans and LLMs, enable controllable editing, and more importantly, offer rich descriptions of attributes and knowledge for each object, thereby facilitating visual reasoning.
+According to extensive experiments, the resulting visual tables exhibit superior performance than previous text-based representations, and demonstrate consistent improvements over the SOTA MLLMs across diverse benchmarks.
+We believe our study has showcased visual tables as robust and generalizable visual representations, laying the groundwork for future research concerning visual reasoning.

-\textbf{Limitations and Societal Impacts.} When training our visual table generator, we exclude the VQA annotations to minimize the biases in VQA datasets.
-However, our generator is still limited to its training data (\eg, the image-text pairs and instruction-following data used by LLaVA-1.5) and corresponding annotations (\ie, the visual tables prompted from GPT4V).
-Our generator might inherit undesired biases from these datasets, the designed prompt, and GPT4V.
+\textbf{Limitations.} When training visual table generator, we exclude the VQA annotations to minimize the biases in VQA tasks.
+However, our generator might still inherit undesired biases from the training datasets and the collected annotations.
+Besides, visual tables require computation during generation and downstream tasks.
+A more efficient way to generate and utilize visual tables can be further explored in future research.

 { {{\rm {\bf Appendix}}}}